Arrangements of Spheres and Projective Spaces: Arrangements of Spheres

 \ee

 \be{ex42}As a $2$-dimensional example consider an arrangement of $2$ great circles $N_1, N_2$ in $S^2$.
 Figure \ref{sphere01} shows this arrangement and the related posets.
 The face poset has two $0$-cells, four $1$-cells and four $2$-cells.
-Also note that the order complex of the face poset has the homotopy type of $S^2$. \ee
+Also note that the geometric realization of the face poset has the homotopy type of $S^2$. \ee